denglab/SeqSero2/README.md

-# SeqSero
+# SeqSero2 alpha-test version
 Salmonella serotyping from genome sequencing data

 # Introduction
-SeqSero is a pipeline for Salmonella serotype determination from raw sequencing reads or genome assemblies.
-A web app is available at www.denglab.info/SeqSero
+SeqSero2 is a pipeline for Salmonella serotype determination from raw sequencing reads or genome assemblies.
+This is a alpha test version.
+For now, it can only accept paired-end raw sequencing reads.
+A web app will be available soon.

 # Dependencies
 SeqSero depends on: